Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Introduction

-Recently, an alternative approach called Differentiable Search Index (DSI)~\cite{DBLP:journals/corr/abs-2202-06991} has been proposed.
-Instead of separating indexing and retrieval into two different components in an IR system, DSI aims to encode all information of the corpus and conduct retrieval with a single Transformer language model~\cite{vaswani2017attention}.
-To do so, in the indexing phase, DSI learns to build connections within its model parameters between document texts and their corresponding document identifiers (docids).
-Then, in the retrieval phase, the trained Transformer model takes as input a query text and directly outputs a potentially-relevant ranked docid with beam search.
-Compared to traditional IR pipelines, DSI learns an end-to-end search system in a unified manner, thus extremely simplifying the architecture of IR systems.
+Recently, an alternative approach called Differentiable Search Index (DSI) has been proposed~\cite{DBLP:journals/corr/abs-2202-06991}.
+Instead of separating indexing and retrieval into two different components in an IR system, DSI aims to encode all information of the corpus and conduct retrieval within a single Transformer language model~\cite{vaswani2017attention}.
+To do so, in the indexing phase, DSI learns to build connections within its model parameters between the text in documents and the corresponding document identifiers (docids).
+Then, in the retrieval phase, the trained Transformer model takes as input a query text and directly outputs a potentially-relevant ranked docid using beam search.
+Compared to traditional IR pipelines, DSI learns an end-to-end search system in a unified manner, thus considerably simplifying the architecture of IR systems.

-Despite the original DSI method being shown effective on the document retrieval task, in this paper we argue that there is a significant data distribution mismatch problem in the original DSI model.
-More specifically, in the indexing phase the DSI model is fed with long document texts as inputs, but in the retrieval phase the model only observes short query texts: thus the input data at index is considerably different from the input data at retrieval.
-It is well-known that pre-trained language models are not robust to data distribution drift between training (``indexing'') and inference (retrieval)~\cite{li2020bert,ma2020charbert,li2021searching,wang-etal-2021-textflint,zhuang2021dealing,zhuang2022characterbert}: thus the original DSI model might be sub-optimal.
-Furthermore, we further demonstrate that the negative impact of the data distribution mismatch problem is even more considerable when adapting DSI to the cross-lingual retrieval setting, where documents and queries are from different languages.
+Despite the original DSI method being shown effective on the document retrieval task~\cite{DBLP:journals/corr/abs-2202-06991}, in this paper we argue that this model is affected by a significant data distribution mismatch problem.
+More specifically, in the indexing phase, long text from documents is fed as input to the DSI model.
+However, in the retrieval phase, the model only observes short query texts as inputs.
+Therefore, the input data at indexing time is considerably different from the input data at retrieval time.
+It is well-known that pre-trained language models are not robust to data distribution drift between training (indexing) and inference (retrieval)~\cite{li2020bert,ma2020charbert,li2021searching,wang-etal-2021-textflint,zhuang2021dealing,zhuang2022characterbert}: we thus argue that the original DSI model might be sub-optimal.
+Furthermore, in our experiments we demonstrate that the negative impact of the data distribution mismatch problem is even more considerable when adapting DSI to the cross-lingual retrieval setting, where documents and queries are from different languages.